-Overall, CBD oil drops are two different inexpensive and effective ways to take CBD.
+Overall, hemp tinctures or what is referred to as CBD oil drops on the market are two different inexpensive and effective ways to take CBD.
 However, it's still important to speak with your doctor before taking CBD if you have a health condition and follow the product instructions when using CBD oil drops.

 - Sublingual consumption of CBD oil can be an efficient delivery method